Malcolm Rowe: Supreme Court of Canada

 Rowe was nominated by Prime Minister Justin Trudeau in October 2016 to sit on the Supreme Court of Canada, succeeding Justice Thomas Cromwell who retired that September.
 Rowe is the first judge from Newfoundland and Labrador to sit on the Supreme Court.
 Rowe's appointment was the result of a process newly instituted by Trudeau in which any jurist in Canada was invited to apply to a seven-member committee headed by former Progressive Conservative Prime Minister Kim Campbell.
 Rowe's appointment to the court was effective October 28, 2016, and he was formally sworn in at a private ceremony on October 31, 2016.

 In March 2021, the Supreme Court found that the federal government's carbon price regime is constitutional.
 Rowe was one of three dissenting justices.
 He concluded that the federal government's carbon price law was unconstitutional because it interfered with areas of exclusive provincial jurisdiction.

 Personal life

-Rowe was married to Moya Greene, with whom he has a grown daughter.
+Rowe was married to Moya Greene, with whom he has a daughter.